-No Criteria Yes No 1 Companies must be registered with National Treasury's Central Supplier Database (CSD).
+1 Companies must be registered with National Treasury's Central Supplier Database (CSD).
 Provide proof of print out from CSD.
 2 Tax compliant with SARS (to be verified through CSD and SARS).
 3 Complete, sign, submit SBD 1, SBD 3.2, SBD 4, SBD 6.1, SBD 8 and SBD 9

-3) Phase 3: Functional / Technical Evaluation
+6.3.3 Phase 3: Functional / Technical Evaluation

-Bidders must score at least 65% for functionality to qualify for Phase 3 of adjudication.
+Bidders must score at least 65% for functionality to qualify for Phase 4 of adjudication.
 A bidder that scores less than 65% will be regarded as submitting a bid that is technically unacceptable (non-responsive bid) and will be disqualified.
 Bidders who fail to obtain a minimum score for each criterion will be disqualified.

-The weight that will be allocated to each functionality criterion is as follows:
+The weight that will be allocated to each functional / technical criterion is as follows: